IEP vs 504 Plan: What’s the Difference?

 Who Qualifies for an IEP?

-Any student with a disability that falls into one or more of the 13 categories listed in IDEA qualifies to receive free and appropriate education (FAPE).
+Any student with a disability who falls within one or more of the 13 categories listed in IDEA is qualified to receive free and appropriate education.
 These categories are:

 What’s in a 504 Plan?